By Rick Steves

 Are rail passes a good value for Slovenia?

 Since point-to-point train tickets are cheap in Slovenia, and because distances within the borders of this small country are so short, a rail pass isn't likely to save you much money.
-Even if Slovenia is part of a larger trip, think twice before adding Slovenia to a multi-country pass, as it costs only about $15 for a one-way ticket into Ljubljana from any border.
-This holds even though any multi-country pass that includes Slovenia also includes Croatia, since Croatian train service is pretty limited.
+For instance, it costs only about $15 for a one-way ticket into Ljubljana from any border.

 How do I see whether a rail pass makes sense for my trip in particular?

 Use this map to add up approximate pay-as-you-go fares for your itinerary, and compare that cost to the price of a rail pass for the number of days you expect to spend on the train.
-Dotted lines show ferry routes and dashed lines (Split–Dubrovnik) show bus routes, neither of which are covered by rail passes.
 Also, follow the links below for:

 Do I need to make seat reservations on Slovenian trains?